afduarte/honours/Notes.md

 ### Simple user interface

-Annotation is boring, user interface has to be simple, usable and have minimal friction to keep users engaged (Include gamification elements?
+Annotation is boring, user interface has to be simple, usable and have minimal friction to keep users engaged

+(Include gamification elements?
 Badges for number of annotations, healthy competition through comparison with other users... etc)

 ### Multiple data in/out possibilities

 Admins have to be able to import datasets in multiples formats and output annotation data as multiple formats.

 Include industry standards and popular output formats that can be imported straight into popular model training frameworks

 ### Annotation metrics

-Automatically and dynamically calculate and update annotation metrics such as compatibility index across users Keep track of annotation metrics such as annotator speed, dataset progress.
+Automatically and dynamically calculate and update annotation metrics such as compatibility index across users.

+Keep track of annotation metrics such as annotator speed, dataset progress.

-Add properties to users to group on (example specialists vs non-specialists, age groups, nationality... etc) There is also a possibility for annotators to communicate with the admins by submitting a not with every annotation
+Add properties to users to group on (example specialists vs non-specialists, age groups, nationality... etc)

+There is also a possibility for annotators to communicate with the admins by submitting a not with every annotation

 The more complex annotation metric system should allow researchers to collect data about annotation so research on the process of annotation can be done.